darsepor/rogue-bench/README.md

   providing several built-in state and reward generators and utilities for creating custom ones.

 ## Build Notes:
-The original rogue submodule (rogueinabox/rogue) fails to compile with modern ncurses libraries on Cygwin/Windows, so we replace it with a more modern submodule in this repository."
+The original rogue submodule (rogueinabox/rogue) fails to compile with modern ncurses libraries on Cygwin/Windows, so we replace it with a more modern submodule in this repository.

 ## Cloning and building